 Local Marketing Grant Program

 The Santa Rosa County Tourist Development Office grant program is for funding of local events and related marketing.
 The county's budget line for local event marketing will now be approved once a year as part of the annual budget process.
-Organizations must complete a grant application by May 31 to be considered for an estimated $70,000 of tourist development tax funding for the 2017-2018 fiscal year, with $7,000 set aside for unexpected first time events that occur once the fiscal year has already started.
+Organizations must complete a grant application by May 15 to be considered for an estimated $82,000 of tourist development tax funding for the 2017-2018 fiscal year, with $7,000 set aside for unexpected first time events that occur once the fiscal year has already started.

 Successful grants will support events that focus on increasing out-of-market awareness of Santa Rosa County, particularly during the shoulder months, with the goal of increasing lodging room occupancy in the county.
 Allowable expenses can include promotion, marketing, program expenses, paid advertising, production and technical expenses, site fees, rentals, insurance, rights and sanction fees.
-Projects will be reviewed and ranked by the Santa Rosa Tourist Development Council on June 7, 2016.
+Projects will be reviewed and ranked by the Santa Rosa Tourist Development Council on May 23, 2017.
 The TDC will make recommendations to the Santa Rosa Board of County Commissioners for approval.
-Prospective applicants can receive guidance by email, phone or in person at the Santa Rosa County Tourist Development Office on grant application process, funding guidelines, Florida's Playground branding requirements, authorized uses, the reimbursement process, marketing, etc.
+Prospective applicants can receive guidance by email, phone or in person at the Santa Rosa County Tourist Development Office on grant application process, funding guidelines, Navarre Beach, Florida's Most Relaxing Place branding requirements, authorized uses, the reimbursement process, marketing, etc.

 Tourist Development Tax The Tourist Development Tax is a local sales tax on transient rentals which is authorized and governed by Florida Statute 125.0104 and is collected by the Santa Rosa County Clerk of Court.